Xyleee/devguidance_django/README.md

         "password": [
             "Password fields didn't match."
         ]
-        // Or other validation errors like:
+        // Or other validation errors
-        // "username": ["A user with that username already exists."]
     }
     ```